Rectangular Spiral Galaxies are Still Hard: Acknowledgements

-The idea behind the split-gadget is simple: by combining three end gadgets into one large $7\times15$ room, we no longer know that we need three separate galaxy centers; in fact, by Observation~\ref {obs:end} to the three adjacent local center gadgets, we potentially only require to place one galaxy center instead of three.
-We claim that this is indeed achievable, but \emph{only} when all three chains are in the same state, because otherwise the remaining shape of the room is not $180^\circ$ rotation (and thus cannot be covered by a single additional galaxy).
+The idea behind the split gadget is simple: by combining three end gadgets into one large $7\times15$ room, we no longer know that we need three separate galaxy centers; in fact, applying Observation~\ref {obs:end} to the three adjacent local center gadgets, we potentially only require to place one galaxy center instead of three.
+Observe that this is indeed achievable, but \emph{only} when all three chains are in the same state, because otherwise the remaining shape of the room is not symmetric by $180^\circ$ rotation (and thus cannot be covered by a single additional galaxy).

 \begin{observation} A split gadget requires only one galaxy center if and only if either all three adjacent local center gadgets do use a $5\times5$ area of its room, or if none of them do. \end{observation}